 Entries on Scope are not official statements

 The entries on Scope represent the personal views of their respective authors.
-They are not intended to be official statements from the School of Medicine or Stanford University.
+They are not official statements from the School of Medicine or Stanford University.

 Entries on Scope are not medical advice